polytypic/Recalled/Docs/Tutorial.md

 ```

 What we changed is that now the `sumLinesOfFile` computation *depends on* the
 `lastWriteTimeUtc` computation.
-Recall sees and essentially logs the result of
+Recalled sees and essentially logs the result
-the `lastWriteTimeUtc` computation even though the result of `lastWriteTimeUtc`
+of the `lastWriteTimeUtc` computation even though the result of
-isn't explicitly used by `sumLinesOfFile`.
+`lastWriteTimeUtc` isn't explicitly used by `sumLinesOfFile`.

-### The essence of Recall
+### The essence of being Recalled

-Recall operates under the fundamental assumption that the programmer makes sure
+Recalled operates under the fundamental assumption that the programmer makes
-that all input that may have an effect on the output of a computation is logged
+sure that all input that may have an effect on the output of a computation is
-for Recall to see.
-This may sound like a difficult requirement to fulfill, but
+logged for Recalled to see.
+This may sound like a difficult requirement to
-it is, in fact, fairly trivial, because any data that may have an effect on the
+fulfill, but it is, in fact, fairly trivial, because any data that may have an
-output can just be logged as part of a computation using operations like
+effect on the output can just be logged as part of a computation using
-`logAs`, which we have been using already, but also other operations like `log`
+operations like `logAs`, which we have been using already, but also other
-and `watch`
+operations like `log` and `watch`

 ```fsharp
 let! _ = log { ... ; return ... }